Managing your time

 - Ask the instructor for excellent, good, adequate and poor examples before grading, or start to identify them on your own as references for your grading standards and criteria.

 - Grade one question or topic at a time in one sitting, making sure to stay within the allotted time for each student.
+Focusing on one topic or criteria at a time can reduce cognitive load.

 - Set three goals for grading each student’s work: highlighting what was done well, pointing out errors or areas of weakness that need correction, and providing ways to improve.